epec254/ep-generative-ai/README.md

 # Generative AI sample code
 Sample code for using Generative AI models on Databricks.

-Repo currently includes code for running MPT-7B-Instruct on a Databricks cluster.
+Instructions
+1) Use the repo inside each model's folder to start the driver proxy notebook
+2) Use the `LLM Access - LangChain + API Access.py` notebook to use the model